Elzawawy/compiler-frontend/prsgen/README.md

 - `computeFollow()` : it computes the FOLLOW set associated with grammar G which is the input file for **Grammar Parser**.
 For each non-terminal we keep a set FOLLOW, the collection of all the FOLLOW sets from all non-terminals resembles the FOLLOW set of grammar G. Only note that it must be called after computeFirst in this current version since it depends on the FIRST set itself.

 - `constructParsingTable()` : this final method constructs the parsing table from the FIRST and FOLLOW sets of all non-terminals and thus as well need to be called after both above method are called first strictly.
 A future plan is to call both methods internally to avoid such dependency to be known on the user of the low level components (if any).

+For each of the above three methods, we implemented the algorithms from Chapter 4 of [1] where you can read more about the formal algorithm.

 ---